tiagoenriquez/lista-supermercado/src/README.md

  - Colocar ítens no carrinho
  - Marcar a compra dos ítens excluindo da lista

-Salva a lista no LocalStorage.
+Salva a lista no LocalStorage